 Bill to amend Rent Restriction Act to be tabled by end of fiscal year

-KINGSTON, Jamaica — Minister of Housing, Urban Renewal, Environment and Climate Change, Pearnel Charles Jr, says a Bill to amend the Rent Restriction Act is expected to be tabled in Parliament by the end of this fiscal year.
+MINISTER of Housing, Urban Renewal, Environment and Climate Change Pearnel Charles Jr says a Bill to amend the Rent Restriction Act is expected to be tabled in Parliament by the end of this fiscal year.

-“We're in receipt of the third draft Bill, which we have reviewed, and it is our intention to issue further drafting instructions to the chief parliamentary counsel by the end of this month, so we anticipate that this Bill will be tabled in Parliament by the end of the 2020/2021 fiscal year,” the minister said.
+“We're in receipt of the third draft Bill, which we have reviewed, and it is our intention to issue further drafting instructions to the Chief Parliamentary Counsel by the end of this month, so we anticipate that this Bill will be tabled in Parliament by the end of the 2020/2021 fiscal year,” the minister told JIS News.

+He was speaking Tuesday at a Jamaica Information Service (JIS) Think Tank held at the agency's Kingston office.

-Charles Jr said that amending the Rent Restriction Act is a significant element of the Government's thrust towards developing a robust housing policy while providing adequate housing solutions.
+According to Charles Jr, amending the Rent Restriction Act is a significant element of the Government's thrust towards developing a robust housing policy while providing adequate housing.

 “The Government is seeking to update the Rent Restriction Act to strengthen the outdated provisions and to introduce new provisions that will allow for it to better manage the relationship between landlords and tenants.
 The Act will create a very cogent legal framework for the operations of the property rental industry in Jamaica,” the minister explained.